How To Feed A Loon

 In a medium-sized saucepan, melt a couple of tablespoons of butter over medium heat.
 Add two heaping tablespoons of flour and stir for 1 minute.

-Now, back to oysters and mushrooms: After 15 minutes of simmering, a decent amount of liquid will have released from the oysters and the mushrooms.
+Now, back to oysters and mushrooms: After 15 minutes of simmering, a decent amount of liquid will be released from the oysters and the mushrooms.

 This is normal but you don’t want all this liquid in the casserole.